chevah/brink/README.rst

 Part of the brink script will interact with GitHub and will need special permissions.

-Get a new token from https://github.com/settings/tokens/new
+Get a new token from https://github.com/settings/tokens/new.

-Below are the permissions required for each part:
+Permissions required for each part:

 * `actions-try`: repo (all)